SStaGCN: Simplified stacking based graph convolutional networks: Experiments

-Tables \ref{time_cit} and \ref{time_het} indicate the comparison of training time between SStaGCN and other methods.
-We can see that BGNN runs faster on $3$ citation networks followed by our SStaGCN method, whilst the proposed SStaGCN runs faster on heterogeneous datasets except on DBLP dataset.
-We think the reason is that the feature extraction step takes extra computation time but yields more efficiency when the output of features is fed into the GCN model.
+Tables 8 and 9 present a comparison of training times between SStaGCN and other methods.
+BGNN achieves the fastest runtime on the three citation networks, followed closely by our SStaGCN method.
+However, SStaGCN runs faster than other methods on the heterogeneous tabular datasets, with the exception of the DBLP dataset.
+We attribute this to the extra computation time required for the stacking and aggregation steps, which ultimately enhance efficiency when feeding the feature outputs into the GCN model.

-To express the effect of feature extraction step of the proposed model, we provide a visualization with t-SNE \cite{Maaten2008VisualizingDU} as shown in Figs. \ref{hom_tsne_cls_fea} and \ref{het_tsne_cls_fea}.
-Figs. \ref{hom_tsne_cls_fea} and \ref{het_tsne_cls_fea} indicate that the combination of stacking and aggregation could well extract the node features and make the graph data more discriminative.
-Moreover, the paired t-test in Table \ref{t test} demonstrates that the proposed SStaGCN model is significantly different from the simplified stacking and other GCN models.
+To demonstrate the effect of stacking and aggregation steps in the proposed model, we provide a t-SNE visualization \cite{Maaten2008VisualizingDU} in Figs. \ref{hom_tsne_cls_fea} and \ref{het_tsne_cls_fea}.
+These figures show that the combination of stacking and aggregation effectively extracts features, enhancing the discriminative power of the graph data.

-Table \ref{classifier} indicates that we do not need all the seven classifiers.
-Taking Cora dataset as an example, we can observe that KNN, Random Forest, and Naive Bayes is the best combination, which attains the highest accuracy value without much cost in computation time (only $3$ seconds).
-Therefore, this demonstrates that the $7$ classifiers have their own merits in handling different specific tasks.
+Table 10 suggests that using all seven classifiers is unnecessary.
+For example, on the Cora dataset, the combination of KNN, Random Forest, and Naive Bayes achieves the highest accuracy with minimal computational cost (only 3 seconds).
+This indicates that each of the seven classifiers has unique strengths suited to different tasks.
+However, selecting the optimal combination of base models remains an open area for theoretical analysis.

-Furthermore, to demonstrate the effect of simplified stacking to the over-smoothing problem, we also add an experiment on the over-smoothing discussion.
-In Fig. \ref{over-smoothing_layer_GCN}, we can observe that conventional GCN may mix the features of vertices from different clusters when increasing the layers of GCN.
-However, as demonstrated in Fig. \ref{over-smoothing_layer_SStaGCN} and Table \ref{Oversmooth_SStaGCN} \footnote{here the number of layers do not contain the number of layers included in feature extraction part (only $2$ layers) of SStaGCN.}, the proposed SStaGCN could effectively ameliorate the over-smoothing phenomenon and improve the accuracy.
+To further illustrate the impact of simplified stacking on the over-smoothing problem, we conduct an additional experiment on this topic.
+In Fig. \ref{over-smoothing_layer_GCN}, we observe that a conventional GCN tends to blend node features from different clusters as the number of convolutional layers increases.
+However, as shown in Fig. \ref{over-smoothing_layer_SStaGCN} and Table 11\footnote{The number of layers excludes those included in the stacking and aggregation parts of SStaGCN, which consist of only two layers.}, the proposed SStaGCN effectively mitigates the over-smoothing phenomenon and enhances accuracy.

 Overall, these experiments demonstrate the superiority of SStaGCN model over competitors.